In Vitro Fertilization (IVF) Success Rates

 IVF Success: Our IVF Laboratory

 Our doctors, Drs.
-Schnorr, Slowey, Cook, and McLaughlin, have developed a “state of the art” laboratory to help you get pregnant with us here at Coastal Fertility Specialists.
+Schnorr, Slowey, Cook, McLaughlin and Riestenberg, have developed a “state of the art” laboratory to help you get pregnant with us here at Coastal Fertility Specialists.
 Our lab was developed with the help of Kathy Miller, HCLD, one of the leading embryologists in the nation.
 Our laboratory equipment includes next generation triple gas incubators, isolettes to protect the eggs, sperm, and embryos along with microscopes mounted with lasers for specific procedures.

 Coastal Fertility Specialists has chosen and passed the highest standards in laboratory accreditation.
 We are members of the Society of Assisted Reproductive Technology (SART) and are fully accredited as a high complexity laboratory from the Clinical Laboratory Improvement Amendments of 1988 (CLIA), the College of American Pathologists (CAP), The US Food and Drug Administration (FDA), the Centers for Disease Control (CDC) and the American Association for Accreditation of Ambulatory Surgery Facilities (AAAASF).